 Anne Kempton and Wilma Simmons are the guiding forces behind the ‘Stitched Up’ art exhibition.
 They spent the past two years pulling together works from 25 renowned international and Australian artists, including Jane Theau.

-The exhibition was to mark 150 years since the opening of Newcastle Industrial School and Reformatory, a site that housed 193 girls aged between two and a half and eighteen years from 1867 to 1891.
+The exhibition was to mark 150 years since the opening of Newcastle Industrial School and Reformatory, a site that housed 193 girls aged between 2 1/2 and 18 years of age, from 1867 to 1891.
 Quite a number were of Irish birth or extraction.
 Their stories are breathtakingly brutal.

 These girls came from backgrounds of poverty, cruelty and discrimination endemic in immigrant and marginalised communities during Australia’s ‘Gold Rush’ era.
 The Irish were treated with the additional suspicion of being ‘Fenians’ and potentially rebellious.